 We have a large number of academic staff who offer possibly the broadest perspective of any drama department in the country, providing courses and supervision on the full geographical and historical range of theatre practices and discipline.
-We added specialist dance courses to the curriculum in 2014, and from September 2017 will run a single honours programme in Dance.
+We added specialist dance modules to the curriculum in 2014, a single honours programme in Dance commenced in September 2017.

 We also have some very specific strengths - International Theatre, Contemporary Theatre, Applied Drama, Theatre History and Performance Making - in which we're world-leaders for teaching and research.

-We recently launched the Centre for Asian Theatre and Performance, and a Centre for Contemporary British Theatre will be launched in Autumn 2017; we also have links with a number of major national and international arts and cultural institutions, including the National Theatre, the Shanghai Theatre Academy and the Tate Modern.
+We recently launched the Centre for Asian Theatre and Performance and the Centre for Contemporary British Theatre; we also have links with a number of major national and international arts and cultural institutions, including the National Theatre, the Shanghai Theatre Academy and the Tate Modern.

 Many of our alumni have gone on to pursue successful careers in theatre - as makers, teachers, or both.
 Some students also go into arts, admin, management and a host of other professional careers.

 Our three main performance spaces include the Noh Theatre, at which we run an annual Noh Training Summer School, and the Caryl Churchill Theatre, which opened in 2013.

 The Student Workshop is the department's busy and active student-led drama society, which mount their own productions all year round.